Nivedita79/SAAKSHI/README.md

 - core functionality
 - integration of symbolic + neural methods

-The goal is to expand, refine, and deploy the system under the SAAKSHII initiative.
+The goal is to expand, refine, and deploy the system under the SAAKSHI initiative.

 ---